STK Antenna Models

 Use mechanical boresight when zero Objects are in Field of Regard

 Determines the behavior of the beam pattern when there are zero directions of interest within the Field of Regard.
-When checked and there are zero directions (no access intervals for antenna and objects), the antenna will point along the mechanical boresight.
-When not checked and there are zero directions (no access intervals for antenna and objects), the antenna will have no gain pattern and thus a no gain value (i.e. antenna is turned off).
+When you select this check box, and there are zero directions (no access intervals for antenna and objects), the antenna will point along the mechanical boresight.
+When you clear this check box and there are zero directions (no access intervals for antenna and objects), the antenna will have no gain pattern and thus a no-gain value (i.e., antenna is turned off).

 The Auto Pointing Direction Provider is only available as a Beam Direction Provider.
-The Auto Pointing Direction Provider will steer the antenna’s beam toward the direction associated with the other Access object.
+The Auto Pointing Direction Provider will steer the antenna’s beam toward the direction associated with the other object with an Access report.
+This option provides convenience when wanting to individually steer to different Access report objects because you don’t have to update the selected object within the Object Beam Direction Provider each time you run an Access Report.

 The Auto Pointing option will disable 2D Graphics Contours and 3D Volume Graphics.